 For example, a typical 138 kV line supported with a vertical 120 kN specified mechanical load (SML) polymeric suspension insulator has about 8 times the load carrying capacity of the line than if it was supported with a polymeric line post having a 63.5 mm diameter fiberglass rod.
 Adding a suspension brace with a 60° angle between brace and post members, increases the assembly’s load capacity by 87% versus that of the vertical suspension insulator.
 Fixing the position of the conductor also retains the benefit of reduced right-of-way requirement.

-This edited 2013 contribution to INMR by Anthony Baker (now retired) of K-Line Insulators reviewed strength requirements of braced line post configurations.
+This edited past contribution to INMR by Anthony Baker (now retired) of K-Line Insulators reviewed strength requirements of braced line post configurations.

 Types of Braced Insulator Assemblies